UCLA-CS130/Mr.-Robot-et-al./lightning-1.0-features.md

 All Markdown files (like [this one](https://github.com/UCLA-CS130/Mr.-Robot-et-al./blob/e34b0fcb693a28f48e4270a6f0e38967f05a3b65/test/test.md)) will now automatically be rendered into Markdown-style HTML before being served up.
-Previously, such files would have been served as plain text.
+Previously, such files would have been served as plain text, which is off-putting to many users and difficult to read.

 This design document is served up in this way.
 It's a perfect example of how Markdown improves readability and the delightfulness of a Lightning-powered